 I wrote a whole post about this tour that you can read here.

-I loved this tour!
+I loved this food tour!
 Probably because I love food haha.
-But seriously, if you have the time do this tour.
-Especially is Bogota is your first stop on your Colombian trip.
+But seriously, if you have the time do this Bogota food tour.
+Especially if Bogota is your first stop on your Colombian trip.
 If there is one thing I really struggled with in Colombia, it was the food.
 I hate having to say this as I love Colombia so much, but I was not a fan of the food.
 Mostly because I found it difficult to find the good traditional Colombian food (that wasn’t deep-fried!).
 On this tour you get to sample a whole range of different Colombian foods and drinks not just foods from Bogota:

 - Exotic Juice

 - Pandebono + Avena